orellabac/SnowConvert_Support_Library/tools/snowconvert-deploy/README.rst

 sc-deploy-db
 ===============

-sc-deploy-db is a multi-platform command line tool for deploying scripts to Snowflake
+sc-deploy-db is a multi-platform command line tool for deploying scripts to Snowflake.
+For large data warehouses, it makes it easy when you have folders with a lot of source files and you need a quick solution to deploy them to your Snowflake Warehouse.

 Installation
 ------------